trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

   operate against standard APIs, which hide the details of which actual channel is used.
-* Governments should be able to modify their channel implementations in way that insultates their regulated community from the change.
+* Governments should be able to modify their channel implementations in way that insulates their regulated community from the change.
   In other words, without impacting their users.
 * Makes it possible to integrate additional, new channels